leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 Equivalently, you can write ``Type _`` to avoid giving the arbitrary universe a name:

+[chris] Why do you need "universe u" when you can just write "Type _" ?
+Also perhaps "_" could be introduced earlier also...

 ```lean
 constant α : Type _
 #check α